 - They pay me only for hours they need me –so no additional costs pension, sickness, maternity etc.

-The term Virtual Assistant first appeared back in 1995 in Australia and western states of USA primarily due to large geographical distance to travel to work.
-The industry began to grow with creation of Internet, search engines, the cloud and smart phones which meant that people were no longer restricted to one fixed abode to work in.
-1,300 Virtual Assistants were recorded in UK helping 7,700 clients in 2014 and VA Industry is continuously on the raise here in NI with ever growing number of self-employed business owners needing flexible but professional administrative support.
+The term Virtual Assistant first appeared back in 1995 in Australia and western states of the USA primarily due to the large geographical distance to travel to work.
+The industry began to grow with the creation of the Internet, search engines, the cloud and smartphones which meant that people were no longer restricted to one fixed abode to work in.
+1,300 Virtual Assistants were recorded in UK helping 7,700 clients in 2014 and VA Industry is continuously on the rise here in NI with the ever-growing number of self-employed business owners needing flexible but professional administrative support.

 I could paint a very rosy picture of good points of being a VA but in reality being self- employed and being responsible for every aspect of running your business is Very Very hard work.
 You are the Finance, IT, HR, Marketing department all rolled into one!
 And I tell you there are days I sadly miss having those people at end of the phone.
 Though saying that, these days PA roles are often very demanding and many of us are already used to such multi-jobbing.

 The biggest challenge for me has been learning to switch off and ‘allowing’ myself to relax.
-Even though as a freelancer you have flexibility to work when you want, it’s hard to get into that mind-set after so many years ‘working 9 to 5’ as Dolly sings.
+Even though as a freelancer you have the flexibility to work when you want, it’s hard to get into that mindset after so many years ‘working 9 to 5’ as Dolly sings.

-Monday past I worked 8am to 8pm but then it meant that on Tuesday when sun was shining I was able to go out on my bike for a few hours.
-On other occasions I’ve shifted my working patterns around to take my mum to hospital appointments or pick up errands for my sister (who works 9-6pm).
+Monday past I worked 8 am to 8 pm but then it meant that on Tuesday when the sun was shining I was able to go out on my bike for a few hours.
+On other occasions, I’ve shifted my working patterns around to take my mum to hospital appointments or pick up errands for my sister (who works 9-6pm).

 I love being a Virtual Assistant as no 2 days are the same and as I’m working with people from lots of different industries, I’m constantly learning.
 It’s also very interesting to connect with Virtual Assistants all over the world but most of all I love the flexibility and challenge of being my own boss.
 When I left my former employment, a colleague commented ‘ah you want to be CEO of your own life’ and I couldn’t have put it any better!
 If you are at the stage in your life that you need flexibility that your current employer can’t or won’t give or you just want to find out more about being a Virtual Assistant don’t hesitate to drop me an email at firstname.lastname@example.org